aglavic/plotpy/README.txt

       python setup.py install --prefix {Inst.Dir} --install-scripts {folder in your path}
       inside one of your system path folders. (type "print $PATH" to find out where to look)

   !!!
 If you have the previous version installed, you have to uninstall it first, as the links have changed.  !!!

   For full functionality you will need the gfortran compiler(fit.f90), gnuplot.py(speedup), numpy, scipy and pygtk(GUI) packages.

 ----------- 2.1 - installation --------------
-Installation in Windows is not that easy, first of all because gnuplot is not as common as it is in Linux and especially because the GUI is programed using GTK+ with pygtk.
+You can install the complete binary package found in the wiki, but this is not always up to date and could be a bit unstable, instead you can also install the software together with a python environment, but that is not that easy, first of all because gnuplot is not as common as it is in Linux and especially because the GUI is programed using GTK+ with pygtk.
    The installation of pygtk is quite extensive, but not so complicated.
-If you want to use my installation batch go to b).

 I am trying to make it easy with a step by step procedure: